Ibaslogic/Ibaslogic/src/contents/series/2020-02-11-gatsby-with-contentful-cms/gatsby-with-contentful-cms.md

 The command will create a new project folder called **gatsby-contentful-blogsite** and include all of the starter files.

 Switch inside the directory (`cd gatsby-contentful-blogsite`) and run `gatsby develop`.
-Now, you should have your default home page at http://localhost:8000/
+Now, you should have your default home page at [localhost:8000](http://localhost:8000/ "local dev server")

 ![Gatsby default](./images/gatsby-default.png)